Blow to Ivan Demidov: Nick Cousins won’t be able to walk away tomorrow - Dose.ca

 He didn't want to continue playing and have to answer for his actions.

-But tomorrow night, for the first time in the regular season and for the first time since the duel in Quebec City, the Senators and the Habs will cross swords at the Bell Centre.
+But tomorrow night, for the first time in the regular season, the Senators and the Canadiens will cross swords at the Bell Centre in an eagerly awaited match-up.

 And BPM Sports' X account reminds us that the Habs will be out for revenge.